Barcelona, Spain

 Program Overview

 Boost your resume with an eight-week internship in beautiful Barcelona, an ideal place to explore Catalan and Spanish culture.
-Known for art, architecture, food, festivals, football, and beaches, the city has treasures galore to explore on the weekend and offers relatively easy access to Portugal, France, Italy, and other European destinations.
+Known for its art, architecture, food, festivals, soccer, and beaches, the city has treasures galore to explore while you are gaining international professional experience.

 With a variety of sectors that include technology, finance, tourism, and design, Barcelona is full of opportunities.
 Add an optional elective to earn additional credits.